comprodls/libs-engine-mcqsr/Readme.md

 #### 4.2.3 adapter.autoResizeActivityIframe()
 The engine should call this function when it wants the platform to resize the container frame.
 This should be used only if your assessment type dynamic UX elements - for example you have a hidden section/div and when its shown, you should call this function to avoid scrolling - requesting the platform to resize the container.

+**Parameters**
+No parameters

 ## 5. Understanding the EDITOR interface
 TODO

 ## DO's & DONT's
-* Do not inject your own Jquery and Bootstrap.
+1 Do not inject your own Jquery and Bootstrap.
 If you need a new version of these dependencies, contact the Iron Fist for more details.
-* Make sure you explicity notify the platform when initialization is complete.
+2 Make sure you explicity notify the platform when initialization is complete.
-* Avoid any UX assumptions on WIDTH / HEIGHT or SCROLLBARs.
+3 Avoid any UX assumptions on WIDTH / HEIGHT or SCROLLBARs.
 Apply responsive design techniques to ensure best user experience when running in an embedded mode.
-* Remember that your engine is can launched in multiple modes (design upfront for this):
+4 Remember that your engine is can launched in multiple modes (design upfront for this):
- - First time (fresh attempt)
+* First time (fresh attempt)
- - Resuming
+* Resuming
- - Instructor Review mode
+* Instructor Review mode

 ## 6. Integrating your Assessment type(s) with your Delivery Application
 An assessment type may be used in various modes: